hirohisa/ImageLoader/README.md

 - A module for cache can be set by yourself.
 - ~~An observer with NSNotification.~~
 - Loading images is handled by ImageLoader, not UIImageView.
+- Easy to modify implementation from other modules

 Installation
 ----------